+Constitutional Law

-Constitutional Law 5.213 3 0 3 A study of the Constitution of the United States and its provisions and amendments.
+A study of the Constitution of the United States and its provisions and amendments.
 This includes various decisions of the Supreme Court in recent years with particular emphasis on the law and decisions relating to arrests, searches and seizures and confessions.

-Construction Estimating 6.110 2 3 3 Basic skills in estimating the amount and cost of materials required and labor cost involved in various types of construction.
+Construction Estimating 6.110

+Basic skills in estimating the amount and cost of materials required and labor cost involved in various types of construction.
 Application of these skills of making estimates of material and labor quantities and costs for representative type of construction.

-Prerequisite: Second year standing or approval of department chairman.
+Prerequisite: Sixth term standing or approval of instructor.

-Contracts and Specifications 6.118 3 0 3

-Acquaint the student with common usage and practice in the preparation of contracts and attendant specifications.
+Contracts and Specifications 6.118 3 0 3 Acquaint the student with common usage and practice in the preparation of contracts and attendant specifications.
 Examination of existing contracts covering current jobs is used whenever possible with practical problems designed to teach the application of theory.